-- In the fall of 2018, the Corporation entered into an agreement with Pi.
-Eco Canada Ltd. to begin a joint venture to transform unsortable waste plastics into synthetic fuel, with a goal of building a facility in the Greater Toronto Area capable of re-directing 18,000 tons per year of plastic from landfills.
-Discussions are ongoing to obtain project financing to manufacture the plastic to fuel (PTF) technology, with an expectation of securing the same in 2019.
+(PTF) technology, with an expectation of securing the same in 2019.
 In anticipation of this, the venture parties are simultaneously working to secure additional long-term availability of plastic feedstock, and to enter into a land lease for the development of the facility where the PTF equipment will be operated.
-Further, the benefits presented by the Joint Venture are two-fold: (i) transforming unsortable plastic into a valuable commodity and (ii) creating a reliable source of alternative energy.
-A primary goal of this exciting direction for Sparta is the further exploration of the newest generation of plastic to fuel (PTF) technologies and how Sparta can complement and support the existing mechanical recycling infrastructure for plastics. - Throughout 2018, Sparta continued to promote it's ReECO Tech brand, which includes electronic waste recylcing (e-waste) and environment-friendly excavation.
+Further, the benefits presented by the Joint Venture are two-fold: (i) transforming un-sortable plastic into a valuable commodity and (ii) creating a reliable source of alternative energy.
+A primary goal of this exciting direction for Sparta is the further exploration of the newest generation of plastic to fuel (PTF) technologies and how Sparta can complement and support the existing mechanical recycling infrastructure for plastics.

+• Throughout 2018, Sparta continued to promote its ReECO Tech brand, which includes electronic waste recylcing (e-waste) and environment-friendly excavation.
 The e-waste division added new clients in FY'18 and is processing as much as 250,000 pounds of material at the Toronto recycling facility most months.
 While the previous year (2017) was spent training people, ReECO Tech Conversions crews spent a great deal of 2018 working on new projects as a Tier 1 supplier in ecoconscious directonal drilling services, specifically related to expansion of fibre-optic information systems.
 One project alone has seen ReECO crews develop over 1,000 fibre optic access points in an environmentally safe manner.

-While plastic conversion will be the prime focus, Sparta will continue to operate several of its existing businesses, through adaptable product and service offerings that not only address a wide range of issues, but also provide additional sources of waste plastic.
+While plastic conversion will be a prime focus, Sparta will continue to operate its existing businesses, through adaptable product and service offerings that not only address a wide range of issues, but also provide additional sources of waste materials, including plastic.
 The demand for sustainable options and Sparta's ability to offer multiple sectors a variety of green services and products means that the Capture, Convert & Optimize mentality is becoming a more realistic option for existing customers, potential customers, as well as investors.